Adafede/Adafede/README.md

 Hi there 👋

-I am Adriano, pharmacist from Switzerland.
+I am Adriano, pharmacologist from Switzerland.

 I am currently working on methodologies to improve the characterization of the composition of complex extracts from both qualitative and quantitative point of view using mass spectrometry-based computational metabolomics.